-LANSING CORRECTIONAL FACILITY
+CORRECTIONAL FACILITY PROGRAMS

-Donnelly College is proud to offer an on-site Associate Degree program to the inmates of the Lansing Correctional Facility in Lansing, Kansas.
+Donnelly College is proud to offer an on-site Associate Degree program to the inmates of Correctional Facilities.
 As a Catholic institution, we believe this program has a truly Christian aim to assist prisoners and directly complements our school's founding mission "to provide education and community services with personal concern for the needs and abilities of each student, especially those who might not otherwise be served."